bbuckner2092/free-code-camp-python/READMEif_statements.md

 - Programs are becoming a lot smarter.
 - If conditions are true, then we take a certain action.
 If those conditions are false then there will be a different action taken.
 - With these examples in this markdown, the if statements become more complex.
+- If statements have to be reduced down to either a true or false evaluation.

 ## Text that will be used for the mapping out of the Python code.